MickL/socket.io-nats-adapter/README.md

 ## Status

-**This is a work in progress**.
 I have used [socket.io-redis-adapter](https://github.com/socketio/socket.io-redis) as a reference but modernized most of the code (e.g. using async and promises and wrote test's in TypeScript, too).

 - ✅ Emit
-- ❌ Rooms
+- ✅ Room(s)
-- ❌ Namespace
+- ✅ Namespace
 - ✅ Local flag
-- ❌ .sockets() - Gets a list of sockets by sid
-- ❌ .socketRooms() - Gets the list of rooms a given socket has joined.
+- Get all rooms across several nodes
+- Get all sockets in the same room across several nodes

+If you have any issues or feature requests please create a pull request.

 ## How to use